 Refunds are not permitted under any circumstances.
 Please do not ask us to break our policy.

-Your Size Shirt Cut-Off Registration Date - September 20/19
+Your Size Shirt Cut-Off Registration Date - TBD

-Does anyone who registers after the shirt cut-off get anything?
+Does anyone who registers after the shirt cut-off get something anyway?

 You bet!
 Everybody gets a shirt but it just may not be in your specific size.
 Always best to register NOW to avoid this.